openhab/openhabian/README.md

 ### 64 bit?
 RPi3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
 Be aware that running in 64 bit has a major drawback: increased memory usage.
-That is not a good idea on a heavily memory constrained platform like a RPi.
+This can be a problem on a memory constrained platform like a RPi and the reason why we usually recommend against doing so.
+Any reason to run on 64 bits needs to be weighted against this limitation.

 On x86 hardware, 64 bit is the standard.